rodrigoctavares/PlayingSound/README.md

 <h1><strong>Playing Sound</strong></h1>

-Learn how to add a sound funtionality in your app.
+Learn how to add a sound functionality in your app.
 The user will be able to play, stop and loop the sound.

 <p>You will learn:</p>